emergencyindex/emergencyindex.com/README.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling text.
-It includes conventions for
+It includes conventions for general purpose formatting, for example:

 ```markdown
 Syntax highlighted code block